About the Fund

 To be eligible to apply to the Student Assistance Fund this academic year, students must be in receipt of at least one or more of the following categories and evidence must be provided.

-Students must be in receipt of a social welfare payment or be dependent upon their spouse or partner’s social welfare payment.
+- Students must be in receipt of a means tested social welfare payment or be dependent upon their spouse or partner’s means tested social welfare payment.

-Students who are dependent on their parent(s)/legal guardian, who are in receipt of a social welfare payment.
+- Students who are dependent on their parent(s)/legal guardian, who are in receipt of a means tested social welfare payment.

 Applications that meet the above eligibility will be considered for funding.
-Applicants must be fully registered with no outstanding fees.
+Applicants must be fully registered (no outstanding fees) or have an up to date payment arrangement in place with LIT Grants and Fees Office.

 PhD students are funded for years 1-4 only.
 International/non-EU fee paying students are not eligible for funding.
 Students on courses that do not lead to a higher education award are not eligible to apply for the SAF.